 Workers’ compensation is a type of insurance system that provides workers with no-fault benefits (workers do not have to prove fault for their injuries, nor are barred from benefits if they contributed to their injuries) in exchange for employer immunity (workers cannot file a lawsuit against an employer following a workplace crash).

-Workers’ compensation insurance is mandatory for the majority of employers in Joplin County to carry.
+Workers’ compensation insurance is mandatory for the majority of employers in Jasper County to carry.
 In fact, any employer with five or more employees and all employers in the construction industry with one or more employees are required to maintain workers’ compensation insurance.

 Benefits Available Through Workers’ Compensation